clemsonacm/presentations/sources/autograding/autograding.md

-## Why use automation in the classroom?
+## Why would you want to automate your work?

 ## Instructor Perspective